autowarefoundation/autoware.core/planning/autoware_velocity_smoother/README.md

 For the point on the reference trajectory closest to the center of the rear wheel axle of the vehicle, it extracts the reference path between `extract_behind_dist` behind and `extract_ahead_dist` ahead.

-#### Apply external velocity limit

-It applies the velocity limit input from the external of `autoware_velocity_smoother`.
-Remark that the external velocity limit is different from the velocity limit already set on the map and the reference trajectory.
-The external velocity is applied at the position that it is able to reach the velocity limit with the deceleration and the jerk constraints set as the parameter.

 #### Apply stop approaching velocity

 It applies the velocity limit near the stopping point.